Zeta's Native Advertising offering gives you the ability to deliver editorial-style Ads that complement the user experience in which they are placed.

 Creating New Native Ads

-2. Click + New Ad and choose Native from the drop-down.
+2. Click on + New Ad and choose Native from the drop-down.

 Native Ad Creation Fields